SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 The logical architecture of the Data Access Layer (DAL) Framework includes the following components:

 - JavaScript-based display components
-	- These controls leverage intelligent data access patterns (for example, Lazy Load) and Document Object Model (DOM) events to ensure that data requests are deferred for as long as possible and initiated only when necessary (for example, wait until a collapsed menu is expanded).
+	- These controls leverage intelligent data access patterns (for example, Lazy Load) and DOM events to ensure that data requests are deferred for as long as possible and initiated only when necessary (for example, wait until a collapsed menu is expanded).
 	- Display controls may present status indicators while data requests are in flight.

 - Event-based data requests